horsfallking/horsfallking/README.md

 - 👋 Hi, I’m @horsfallking
-- 👀 I’m interested in Artifitial Intelligence and Machine Learning
+- 👀 I’m interested in Artifitial Intelligence and Machine Learning,
-- 🌱 I’m currently learning
+- 🌱 I’m currently a College Student studying Artiftial Intelligence and Machine Learning,
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me ...
+- 📫 You can contact me on here!

 <!---
 horsfallking/horsfallking is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.